 Best big cities for retirees in America

 Retirees approach their golden years in countless ways—some may prefer a rural and quiet small town, a spot near the water, or a retirement community in a warm place.
-Others may crave a big city, where there are plenty of exciting activities seniors can take part in whenever their heart desires.
-Aside from things to do, baby boomers must consider the weather, housing costs, transportation, and health care, all of which greatly affect the aging population.
+Others may want a big city with plenty of exciting activities seniors can participate in whenever their heart desires.
+Aside from things to do, retirees must consider the weather, housing costs, transportation, and health care, all of which significantly affect the aging population.

-Provision Living, owner of senior residential communities, surveyed 200 Americans and reports up to 52% of Americans ponder retirement four or more times weekly and baby boomers' dream age to retire is 64, while millennials' is 56.
-The survey broke down the ideal retirement day by the hour, finding out it entails seven to eight hours of sleep; one to two hours of watching a streaming service or television; one to two hours of dining out; two to three hours of socializing; three to four hours of leisure; and two to three hours spent doing hobbies.
+Provision Living, an owner of senior residential communities, surveyed 2,000 Americans and reported up to 52% of Americans ponder retirement four or more times weekly—and baby boomers' dream age to retire is 64, while millennials' is 56.
+The survey broke down the ideal retirement day by the hour.
+It found it entails seven to eight hours of sleep, one to two hours of watching a streaming service or television, one to two hours of dining out, two to three hours of socializing, three to four hours of leisure, and two to three hours spent doing hobbies.

 Most of the top 10 best big cities to retire to are in warm-weather climates, from the beaches of Florida to the dry heat of the Southwest.
-San Francisco, which claimed the third spot on the list, is a great retirement spot if money is not an issue—average home values approach $1 million.
-Down the coast, Irvine was the list's safest city for violent crime for the 13th straight year.
+San Francisco, which claimed a high spot on the list, is a great retirement spot if money is not an issue—but average home values top $1 million.
+Down the California coast below Los Angeles, Irvine was the list's safest city for violent crime for the 13th straight year.